rubensocj/dissertacao/README.md

-# prev-NAS

-The *prev-NAS* is a R project for modeling and forecasting groundwater level (GWL) time series with combined models.
+This repository contains the MSc Research Project source code.
+The *dissertacao* is a R project for forecasting groundwater level (GWL) time series with ensemble models.

 *Read this in other languages*: [Português brasileiro](README.br.md).